 Silverline is the online version of the company’s excellent BIG-IP ASM appliance package (see below).
 You can take out a subscription for one year or three years.
 All virtual patching of the front end is taken care of and the service will also patch your onsite software and hardware to protect against newly-discovered vulnerabilities.
 You get 24-hour live support in with the package.

 As this service is not onsite, it can protect your multi-site and cloud-service supported network.
 The host protection includes layer 7 DDoS shielding but doesn’t cover lower-level attacks.
 The front end will block anonymized addresses including those determined to be part of the Tor network.
 Known phishing practitioners and web scrapers also get their addresses blocked once they get onto the F5 blacklist that serves all of their customers.

-The Amazon AWS web application firewall is only available to customers of the company’s Web Services.
+The Amazon AWS web application firewall (or AWS WAF) is only available to customers of the company’s Web Services.
 These include the Application Load Balancer and the Amazon content delivery network.
 As Amazon Web Services are cloud-based, this WAF is an add-on to your existing subscription.
 The price model is very tempting.
 You don’t pay a lump sum each month.
 Instead, you get charged for each security rule that you set up and for the number of web requests that your server receives in a month.

 Incapsula is a leader in DDoS protection and the company adds full DDoS filtering to its WAF, not just application-layer protection.
 The company has 25 data centers around the world, which ensures that this cloud-based WAF is monitored around the clock.

 The cheapest WAF plan offered by Incapsula works out at $300 per month.
 Being based elsewhere, keeping the threat database updated is not your problem.
 Incapsula takes care of that.
 The company will also send you through patches to help you defend your web applications, which you can schedule to be applied at your server’s quiet times.